 As with most American sports, time zones can be the biggest roadblock to watching, so where can you turn for all your NHL action without sacrificing your sleep schedule?
 Canstar Blue shows where you can catch every goal, as well as every time the gloves come off, to get your ice hockey fill.

 NHL on Kayo

-Offering both live coverage and on-demand replays for when you can’t get to the TV in time, Kayo will show a minimum of three NHL games per week during the regular season.
+Offering both live coverage and on-demand replays for when you can’t get to the TV in time, Kayo will show multiple NHL games per week during the regular season.
 For those who like to stick around for the whole season, Kayo also offers coverage of the Playoff Rounds, Conference Finals and Stanley Cup, meaning you won’t miss much of the action when it comes to the big games.